SayLending.com Financial Network

 Closing Costs:

-You will be obligated to pay these costs before taking ownership of your home: view our closing cost checklist
+You will be obligated to pay these costs before taking ownership of your home: view our closing cost checklit below

 Upon completion of your application, you will receive a "Good Faith" estimate that itemizes your projected closing costs.
 This is an estimate only and does not signify the true amount of your closing costs.
 Costs may vary by area.